thomas0sae/koottali.app.github.io/_posts/2024-02-24-navigating-online-dating-as-a-kerala-malayali-tips-and-advice-koottali-indian-dating-app.md

 Discuss how to address the topic of family and tradition when dating, as these are often important aspects of Indian culture.
 Offer suggestions on introducing potential partners to family members.
 6. Success Stories and Testimonials:

-Share real-life success stories of Indians who found love through [Koottali Indian Dating App](https://koottali.com/download).
+Share real-life success stories of Indians who found love through [NRI Meet: Meet Indian NRI Partners App](https://nrimeet.app/download).

 Include testimonials and experiences of users who navigated the platform effectively.
 Conclusion: